 Some toxic or medication effect can cause a pre-pelosis like central dilation.
 AND, a cautery-biopsy thermal artifact can cause angioma-like dilations17 due to hot vapor bubbles irregularly

 incompletely lined by reticulin and not lined by endothelium...and may even seem to contain some type of lumenal matter [L07-2170].

 sinusoidal collagen or reticulin deposition detected in post

 macrovesicular fatty & portal tracts & septae

 may have polys & lymphs.
+Is this from the prior obesity?
+There is also a diabetic perisinusoidal hepatosclerosis (1) not associated with NASH and (2) in longstanding diabetics (3) with BMI less than 25 and (4) with substantial microvascular abnormalities of other organs26.
 When extramedullary hematopiesis induces increased hepatic blood flow, may get sinusoidal fibrosis [LMC-04-11140; L11-12010] which can lead to portal hypertension.
 Reticulin stain needed to ascertain.

 - CBC peripheral blood smear:this may show atypical or even CLL-type lymphocytosis which may or may not [L07-1938] be appreciable in the liver

 biopsy & may reflect current or waning EBV or CMV (which had caused "elevated LFTs".

 LMC-79-2489; LMC-03-7591; LMC-03-8574; ?LMC-04-106],